My name is Emily Davison. I’m 23 years of age, a Masters Degree Graduate, Writer, journalist, YouTuber and a blogger.

 To me, fashion is a language and its a way that we are able to articulate ourselves through what we wear.
 Each garment tells a story about you and the person you are, fashion can be a mode of expression and for me I choose it to express myself over my disability.

-The media has hypodermically projected an image that Visually Impaired people are aloof characters, sporting an anorak and dark glasses.
+The media has projected an image that Visually Impaired people are estranged from the desires and abilities to look good.
 This is a grossly unfair characterization and must to combated.
 Fashioneyesta.com serves to present visually impaired people with the tools, the skills and, the knowledge of fashion, beauty and, style to enable them to use their remaining senses to gage the world of fashion and to create their own unique style.

 Fashion can be daunting for any person, regardless of vision.
 Clothing and personal appearance are key psychological factors to a persons wellbeing.
 In the 1940s it was believed that a person must look their best to feel confidence, their confidence transmits itself to others around you and thus you are noticed.